-British-born Canadian mezzo-soprano Susan Platts makes her Royal Opera debut in the 2017/18 Season as Third Lady (Die Zauberflöte).
+British-born Canadian mezzo-soprano Susan Platts made her Royal Opera debut in the 2017/18 Season as Third Lady (Die Zauberflöte).

 Platts studied with Jessye Norman under the Rolex Mentor and Protégé Arts Initiative.
 She has performed in concert with orchestras including Orchestre de Paris, Los Angeles Chamber Orchestra, the BBC, Montréal, Toronto, American, Detroit, Baltimore, Milwaukee, Seattle and Houston symphony orchestras, the Philadelphia, Cleveland and Minnesota orchestras, the Royal Scottish National Orchestra and the Chicago Philharmonic Orchestra.
 She is particularly associated with the works of Mahler, and has performed in his Das Lied von der Erde, the Second, Third and Eighth symphonies, and Kindertotenlieder, Rückert-Lieder, Des Knaben Wunderhorn and Lieder eines fahrenden Gesellen.
 Her other concert repertory includes Brahms’s Alto Rhapsody, Chausson’s Poème de l’amour et de la mer, Elgar’s Sea Pictures and The Dream of Gerontius, Handel’s Messiah, Schoenberg’s Gurre-Lieder, Verdi’s Requiem and Wagner’s Wesendonck Lieder.